Smart contract modules#

 NaN (“not a number”) value whose treatment can result in nondeterminism.

 The restriction applies statically, meaning that smart contracts cannot contain floating point types, nor can they contain any instructions that involve floating point values.

 Deploying a module to the chain means submitting the module bytecode as a transaction to the Concordium network.
-If valid this transaction will be included in a block.
+If valid, this transaction will be included in a block.
 This transaction, as every other transaction, has an associated cost.
 The cost is based on the size of the bytecode and is charged for both checking validity of the module and on-chain storage.

-The deployment itself does not execute smart contract.
+The deployment itself does not execute a smart contract.
 To execute, a user must first create an instance of a contract.

 See Smart contract instances for more information.

-Smart contract on the chain¶
+Smart contracts on the chain#

 A smart contract on the chain is a collection of functions exported from a deployed module.
 The concrete mechanism used for this is the Web Assembly export section.
 A smart contract must export one function for initializing new instances and can export zero or more functions for updating the instance.